Introduction to Semantic Web Development

 Introduction

 This book will serve as an introduction to semantic web development.
 A more advanced semantic web development course would introduce students to RDFS, SKOS, OWL, SPARQL or more.
-But this book expects undergraduate students who are new to any kind of web development, and will therefore focus on more entry level topics: HTML5 and its semantic elements, CSS3, and JSON-LD with schema.org (and perhaps other vocabularies).
+But this book expects undergraduate students who are new to web development.
+Therefore this work focuses on entry level topics: HTML5 and its semantic elements, CSS3, and JSON-LD with schema.org.

 This book is a work in progress.
-The goal is to complete an initial draft by January 2025 and then polish it as I teach my spring course on semantic web development.
+The goal is to complete an initial draft between January and May 2025.

 The Semantic Web